-The ttcalc sample application uses this protocol and can be used as a starting point for writing your own applications.
+The ttcalc sample application uses the AGW network protocol and can be used as a starting point for writing your own applications.

 In a system exposed to the Internet, you might want to disable the port for security reasons.
 Do this by specifying 0 for the port number: